MichaelFernandoKingLuise/Tabel-Harga-Responsif/README.md

-A responsive web-based pricing table developed with HTML and CSS, showcasing a clean design that incorporates icons and a custom stylesheet for adaptive styling across different devices,
+A responsive web-based pricing table developed with HTML and CSS, showcasing a clean design that incorporates icons and a custom stylesheet for adaptive styling across different devices